elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-were-the-significant-changes-in-the-curriculum-and-focus-of-art-academies-and-how-did-these-changes-impact-artistic-development.md

 url: /learn/education-studies/questions/what-were-the-significant-changes-in-the-curriculum-and-focus-of-art-academies-and-how-did-these-changes-impact-artistic-development
 score: -1.0
 related_article1:
-    id: 159791
+    id: 159765
-    title: How did the curriculum and focus of art academies evolve, and what impact did this have on artistic development?
+    title: >-
+        What are the origins and key characteristics of Impressionism, and how did it impact art criticism?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-curriculum-and-focus-of-art-academies-evolve-and-what-impact-did-this-have-on-artistic-development
+    url: /learn/education-studies/questions/what-are-the-origins-and-key-characteristics-of-impressionism-and-how-did-it-impact-art-criticism
 related_article2:
-    id: 159798
+    id: 159788
-    title: Identify key movements and figures in 19th-century art history and discuss their influence on contemporary art.
+    title: >-
+        In what ways did industrialization, modernization, and urbanization challenge traditional art and lead to the emergence of new artistic practices?
     subject: Education Studies
-    url: /learn/education-studies/questions/identify-key-movements-and-figures-in-19thcentury-art-history-and-discuss-their-influence-on-contemporary-art
+    url: /learn/education-studies/questions/in-what-ways-did-industrialization-modernization-and-urbanization-challenge-traditional-art-and-lead-to-the-emergence-of-new-artistic-practices
 related_article3:
-    id: 159787
+    id: 159789
-    title: How did the characteristics of academic art resist modernization, and what impact did this have on artistic practices?
+    title: >-
+        Define avant-garde movements and discuss their key figures and works, as well as their impact on the art world.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-characteristics-of-academic-art-resist-modernization-and-what-impact-did-this-have-on-artistic-practices
+    url: /learn/education-studies/questions/define-avantgarde-movements-and-discuss-their-key-figures-and-works-as-well-as-their-impact-on-the-art-world
 related_article4:
-    id: 159760
+    id: 159796
-    title: Define avant-garde movements and discuss their key characteristics and impact on the art world.
+    title: >-
+        How did industrialization and modernization lead to changes in artistic techniques and styles?
     subject: Education Studies
-    url: /learn/education-studies/questions/define-avantgarde-movements-and-discuss-their-key-characteristics-and-impact-on-the-art-world
+    url: /learn/education-studies/questions/how-did-industrialization-and-modernization-lead-to-changes-in-artistic-techniques-and-styles
 related_article5:
-    id: 159758
+    id: 159793
+    title: >-
-    title: How did the characteristics of academic art resist modernization, and what impact did this have on artistic practices?
+        Discuss the representation of gender and race in art and the impact of colonialism on artistic expression.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-characteristics-of-academic-art-resist-modernization-and-what-impact-did-this-have-on-artistic-practices
+    url: /learn/education-studies/questions/discuss-the-representation-of-gender-and-race-in-art-and-the-impact-of-colonialism-on-artistic-expression
 ---

 &nbsp;